NoteUniv/NoteUniv-Website/README.md

 Rename the .env.example to .env and edit with your constants / tokens.

-Run the website using wamp, uwamp or wampp.
+Run the website using wamp or equivalent.

 ## 🤝 Contributing